Regional Trails–With Children

 Park at the big turn and snowshoe on the Kit Carson Road from there.
 There are plans for a snowshoe warming hut sometime in the future.

 This is also a Conservation Futures property.
 To the west of Spokane it offers great views.
 Rimrock Drive has been closed to traffic and is a perfect, almost flat spot to take children and dogs for a walk on the wide dirt road.
 There are some nice trails through the woods.
 The best place to start from is W. Greenwood RD. and S. Basalt Rd.- there is a parking area to the west out Rimrock by the closed gate.
 For a map and more information about this area visit Palisades NW.

 This is also a good mountain bike ride for beginners.
 The dirt road has ruts but children I have been with think they are fun!
 This is mostly flat and wide with only one short uphill.
 It is a good place to learn too.

 Fish Lake Trail

 Fish Lake Trail attracts runners, cyclists, roller bladers and dog walkers but it is also a nice, flat paved walk for families.
 There are several benches to stop for a snack and a smooth surface for bikes, wagons and strollers.
 Mielage is marked so maybe some young people will be inspired to “just go to the next mile marker”.
 The trail passes a field where sheep and llamas may be watching you.
-Google Map to Parking Lot for the Fish Lake Trail.

 The Spokane Centennial Trail